elizyanik/2024-spring-final-project/README.md

 ### Use of Techniques from Class

-You are required to include at least two interactive visualizations.
+Project notebooks shall include at least two interactive visualizations.
 You may use any of the methods learned in class to produce these.

-You must additionally use at least four techniques that we have learned from class so far.
+Project notebooks shall additionally use at least three techniques that we have learned from class so far.
 Candidate techniques include:

 * DataFrame masking, combination, and other operations.
 Use of any of these counts as a single technique, e.g., if you apply masking and DataFrame combination, that counts as one technique.
 * Use of NumPy to accelerate performing computations on our data.